Who are our Governors?

 How often do Governors meet?

-Governors meet as a full governing body at least once a term.
+Governors meet regularly and as a full governing body at least once a term.
 In addition, all Governors sit on various committees that also meet once a term.
 A budget setting meeting is held once a year.

 In between meetings, Governors attend training sessions, carry out school visits, review documents and respond to emails and telephone calls as needs demand.
 On average the role demands around 10-20 days commitment per year.